 - Replace curtains with shades or blinds, and wash bedding using the highest temperature setting.

-- Wash pillows in water hotter than 150 °F, or in cooler water with detergent and bleach.
+- Wash pillows in water hotter than 130°F (54.4°C), or in warm water with detergent and bleach.

 - Wash sheets and blankets weekly in hot water.

-- Avoid sleeping or lying on cushions or furniture that is cloth covered.
+- Avoid sleeping or lying on cushions or furniture that are cloth covered.

-- Stuffed toys should be kept away from the bed and washed weekly as described above.
-Placing toys in a dryer or freezer may help but is not considered enough protection.
+- Keep stuffed toys away from the bed and wash them weekly as described above.
+Placing toys in a dryer or freezer may help, but is not considered enough protection against dust mites.

 Reducing Humidity in the House.
-Living in a damp environment is counterproductive:
+Living in a damp environment can lead to allergy problems:

 - Fix all leaky faucets and pipes, and eliminate collections of water around the outside of the house.

-- Dehumidify basements, but empty and clean humidifier daily with a vinegar solution.
+- Dehumidify basements.
+Empty and clean the dehumidifier daily with a vinegar solution.

-- Clean often any moldy surfaces in basement or in other areas of the home.
+- Regularly clean any moldy surfaces in the basement or other areas of the home.

 Exterminating Pests (Cockroaches and Mice):

 - Use professional exterminators to eliminate cockroaches.
-(Cleaning the house using standard housecleaning techniques may not eliminate the cockroach allergens themselves.)
+(Cleaning the house using standard housecleaning techniques may not eliminate the cockroach allergens.)

 - Exterminate mice and attempt to remove all dust, which might contain mouse urine and dander.